alonitac/DevOpsBootcampUPES/tutorials/jenkins_pr_testing.md

 ### Run unittests

+Unittest is a testing framework in Python that allows developers to write and run small, isolated tests for individual units of code to ensure their correctness and detect any potential bugs or issues.

-1. In the **updated** app directory (`14_yolo5_app`), you are given directory called `tests`.
+1. In the `projects/app_development_I/yolo5` directory, you are given directory called `tests`.
 This is a common name for the directory containing all unittests files.
-The directory contains a file called `test_allowed_file.py` which implements unittest for the `allowed_file` function in `app.py` file.
+The directory contains a file called `test_allowed_file.py` which implements unittest for the `allowed_file` function in `utils.py` file.

-2. Run the unittest locally (you may need to install the following requirements: `pytest`), check that all tests are passed:
+2. Run the unittest locally (you may need to install the requirements: `pip install -r requirements.txt`), check that all tests are passed:
 ```shell
 python3 -m pytest --junitxml results.xml tests
 ```